-The aim of an energy audit is to investigate the situation at the production site or buildings occupied by companies, in order to raise awareness of consumption and launch energy-efficiency and sustainability initiatives with them.
+The aim of an energy audit is to investigate the situation at the production site or buildings occupied by companies, in order to raise awareness of their consumption and launch energy-efficiency and sustainability initiatives with them.
 Companies required to perform an energy audit may limit themselves to meeting the national requirement by adopting a passive approach or they can implement energy-efficiency initiatives within their company.
 In this way, they can increase their competitiveness in the market.

 The energy audit process is composed of different phases, all of which equally important and essential: